 Rudy Giuliani says Eminem should leave US for taking knee at Super Bowl

-Former Trump lawyer joins chorus of right-wingers confused and affronted by Sunday’s widely celebrated performance
+Rudy Giuliani says Eminem should leave US and ‘take a knee someplace else’ after Super Bowl show

+‘Why doesn’t he go to another country?
+I mean, go take a knee someplace else,’ the former New York mayor said

 Eminem kneels during Super Bowl halftime show performance

-Former Trump lawyer Rudy Giuliani has joined a chorus of right-wing voices outraged at Sunday’s Super Bowl halftime show, suggesting that rapper Eminem should abandon the US for taking the knee during his performance.
+Rudy Giuliani has joined a chorus of right-wing voices outraged over Eminem taking the knee at the 2022 Super Bowl halftime show.

+The former Trump lawyer and New York mayor has suggested that the rapper should leave the United States for kneeling during the widely polarising performance on Sunday (13 February), led by Dr Dre.

-According to the former New York mayor, the NFL too has “made a mockery of law enforcement” by allowing Eminem to take the knee without sanction.
+According to Giuiliani, 77, the NFL too has “made a mockery of law enforcement” by allowing Eminem to take the knee without sanction.

-Mr Giuliani himself is facing multiple problems with law enforcement in the form of a federal investigation into whether he broke a law governing lobbying on behalf of foreign clients.
-He is also the target of a billion-dollar-plus lawsuit by Dominion Voting Systems over his persistent lying about its supposed role in helping “steal” the 2020 election from Donald Trump.
+Giuliani, earlier praised as “America’s Mayor” for his handling of 9/11, has now become a highly divisive figure for defending the “big lie” or Donald Trump’s claims that the 2020 US presidential election was stolen from him.

 The halftime show was widely celebrated as one of the Super Bowl’s best ever, but not on the right.
 Other conservatives and right-wing commentators who took exception included Charlie Kirk, founder of Turning Point USA, who declared after the performance that the NFL had become “the league of sexual anarchy”.